Packet trade

-Generally, packet trade is any regularly scheduled cargo, passenger and mail trade conducted by ship.
-The ships are called "packet boats" as their original function was to carry mail.
+Generally, packet trade is any regularly scheduled cargo, passenger and mail trade conducted by boat or ship.
+The boats or ships are called "packet boats or packet ships" as their original function was to carry mail.

 A "packet ship" was originally a vessel employed to carry post office mail packets to and from British embassies, colonies and outposts.
 In sea transport, a packet service is a regular, scheduled service, carrying freight and passengers.
 The ships used for this service are called packet ships or packet boats.
 The seamen are called packetmen, and the business is called packet trade.